jx11r/nixdots/.github/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Any contributions you make are greatly appreciated!

-1. Fork this repository.
+1. Fork this repository
-2. Create your feature branch.
+2. Create your feature branch
-3. Commit your changes.
+3. Commit your changes
-4. Push to the branch.
+4. Push to the branch
-5. Open a pull request.
+5. Open a pull request

 ## Special Thanks
 - [nixdots](https://github.com/HBlanqueto/nixdots) by HBlanqueto